FedML-AI/FedML-docs/intro.md

-# FedML
+# FedML: A Research Library and Benchmark for Federated Machine Learning

 !> Notice: FedML is evolving.
 We will update more features in next 1-2 months.
 Please email us if there is misinformation.

-# FedML: A Research Library and Benchmark for Federated Machine Learning
 [https://arxiv.org/abs/2007.13518](https://arxiv.org/abs/2007.13518)

 ## What is Federated Learning?

 Please read this long vision paper [Advances and Open Problems in Federated Learning](https://arxiv.org/abs/1912.04977).

 This publication list is also helpful: https://github.com/chaoyanghe/Awesome-Federated-Learning

 ## Introduction

 Federated learning is a rapidly growing research field in the machine learning domain.
 Although considerable research efforts have been made, existing libraries cannot adequately support diverse algorithmic development (e.g., diverse topology and flexible message exchange), and inconsistent dataset and model usage in experiments make fair comparisons difficult.